Build & deploy pipeline

 Application versions

-- The prepare runtime log (if available)
+- Prepare runtime log (if available)

 Restore an archived version